soft-lang/soft/PHILOSOPHY.md

 Another reason is perhaps the lack of collaboration and code reuse between languages and their compilers.

-Behind many modern languages stand a big corporations, and perhaps they are primarily interested in prioritizing improvements in their own language and their own compiler.
+Behind many modern languages stand big corporations, that perhaps are primarily interested in prioritizing improvements in their own language and their own compiler.

 Most compilers have come into existence because someone somewhere decided we